terrytangyuan/terrytangyuan.github.com/img/README.md

-Whenever a new favicon.ico is uploaded, do the following:
+Whenever a new avatar.jpg is uploaded, do the following:

 ```
-cp img/favicon.ico img/icon_wechat.png
+cp img/avatar.jpg img/favicon.ico
-cp img/favicon.ico img/avatar.jpg
+cp img/avatar.jpg img/icon_wechat.png
 ```